 S-Bahn 9 from Schönefeld Airport to Spandau runs approximately every 15 minutes and also stops at Berlin Hauptbahnhof.
 Being an S-Bahn it makes more stops so the journey time varies from 45-55 minutes.

 I highly recommend downloading this map of Berlin’s rail system.

 If you are looking for further train options from Schönefeld Airport then I suggest searching on Deutsche Bahn’s website.
 Take note that Schönefeld Airport is known as Berlin-Schönefeld Flughafen on DB’s site and a Hauptbahnhof will be abbreviated to Hbf.

 Recommended minimum stay in Berlin: 3 days to cover the main sites in the city centre only.
 Allow more days for day trips outside the city.

-Take a look at my Germany page for further travel information and advice.
+Take a look at my Germany Travel Tips post for further travel information and advice.

 Journalist Matt Frei’s documentary about his home city of Berlin is the documentary to watch to get an insight into this extraordinary city and a crash-course into it’s extensive history.

 The suffocating environment of Cold War Berlin is fictionalised in the Oscar-winning film The Lives of Others.
 It tells the story of a Stasi agent (East Germany’s Secret Police) tasked with carrying out a surveillance operation to discredit a playwright.
 An astounding film, it works on every level from a technical, emotional and historical perspective.